Chennai Petroleum Corporation: History

 CPCL plays the role of a mother industry supplying feedstocks to the neighbouring industries in Manali.
 CPCL's products are marketed through IOCL.
 CPCL's products are mostly consumed domestically except naphtha, fuel oil and lubes which are partly exported.

 CPCL has also made pioneering efforts in the field of energy and water conservation by setting up a wind farm and sewage reclamation and sea water desalination plants.

 For the entire financial year 2021-22 (FY22), CPCL consolidated net profit was Rs 1,352 crore.
 Total Revenue for FY 2021-22 was Rs 60,074 crore.

 CPCL's equity shares are listed on the Bombay Stock Exchange and National Stock Exchange of India.

 The production line has been affected multiple times due to nature's adversities in form of drought and excessive rains.

-It is categorized as a Miniratna-I company by the government.
+It is categorized as a Navratna company by the government.

 Controversies

 It has been reported by affected people & environmentalists & that CPCL is releasing Hydrogen Sulphide gas, potent neurotoxins that can damage children’s brain. directly into atmosphere.
 While CPCL denied it, TNPCB Technical committee report on Manali gas leak confirmed CPCL as the source & recommended CPCL to carry out several capacity building measures including reducing use of bad quality high sulphur crude oil, among other steps.

 After the Dec 4th 2023 Chennai floods, CPCL Manali LPG had oil leaks but cleanup didn't start until 7th Dec.
 As golden period was missed, spill extended to 20 sq. km. impacting more people, property, animals & river.
 NGT was forced to issue 3-day ultimantum to cleanup & file report on 18th Dec.